Sierra Club Foundation

 The Sierra Club Foundation is an American nonprofit charitable organization focused on environmental efforts.
-It is the independent fiscal sponsor of the charitable programs of the Sierra Club, a 501(c)(4) social welfare organization.
+It is an independent 501(c)(3) social welfare organization, the fiscal sponsor of the charitable programs of the Sierra Club.
 The organization's stated mission is to "help educate, inspire, and empower humanity to preserve the natural and human environment."

 Based in Oakland, California and founded in 1960, the Sierra Club Foundation funds a range of environmental projects.
-Members of the organization's board of directors have included Lynn Jurich and Mike Richter.
-The current board of directors include Darren Aronofsky, Steven Berkenfield, Marni McKinnney, Doug Walker and Sanjay Ranchod.
+Notable members of the board of directors have included Lynn Jurich, Mike Richter, and Darren Aronofsky.
+The corporate officers, as of August 2023, are Robin Mann, Joel Sanders, Jessica Sarowitz, and Rebekah Saul Butler.